ComplexityGarage/SatNOGS-station-/README.md

 ## State of the art

+The station is working as expected and is returning quite good observation.
+Temporarily, the antenna is mounted outside the window of Garage.

 You can see last observations and current status of station on [its page in SatNOGS network](https://network.satnogs.org/stations/2909/).

 ## What next?

-Next step is, after making sure that antenna is working correctly, to make the station available for everyone to schedule observations.
+Next step is, after making sure that antenna is working correctly and mounting it on the roof, to make the station available for everyone to schedule observations.

 ## Sources